Biography and autobiography: How to write a bestseller

 If traditional publishing does not align with your goals or if you prefer more control over the process, consider self-publishing.
 This involves hiring professionals for services like editing, cover design and formatting.

-A well-designed book cover is crucial for attracting readers.
+• Design a compelling cover: A well-designed book cover is crucial for attracting readers.
 Work with a professional designer to create a cover that reflects the tone and content of your biography or autobiography.

-If possible, secure endorsements or reviews from individuals in your field or those who might influence your target audience.
+• Secure endorsements or reviews: If possible, secure endorsements or reviews from individuals in your field or those who might influence your target audience.
 Positive testimonials can enhance your book’s credibility.

-Obtain an International Standard Book Number (ISBN) and a barcode for your book, which are essential for book identification.
+• ISBN, barcode and copyright: Obtain an International Standard Book Number (ISBN) and a barcode for your book, which are essential for book identification.
 Additionally, consider registering for copyright protection.

 Examples of bestselling biographies

-• Diana: Her True Story (1992) by Andrew Morton provides an intimate and revealing portrait of Princess Diana, offering unprecedented insights into her personal life, struggles and the challenges she faced within the royal family.
+• Diana: Her True Story (1992) by Andrew Morton provides an intimate portrait of Princess Diana, offering unprecedented insights into her personal life, struggles and the challenges she faced within the royal family.
 It sold 7 million+ copies.

 • Unbroken (2010) by Laura Hillenbrand is the incredible story of Louis Zamperini, an Olympic athlete turned World War II bombardier who survived Japanese prison camps.
 It sold 5.5 million+ copies.